Unaire/summernote-ext-file/README.md

 # summernote-ext-file
-A plugin to add file gestion on <a href="https://github.com/summernote/summernote/">Summernote</a> WYSIWYG editor.

 <img src="./res/view.png">

+A plugin to add file gestion on <a href="https://github.com/summernote/summernote/">Summernote</a> WYSIWYG editor :
+- Creating a new document
+- Importing/Opening a text or xml files
+- Exporting/Saving to text, xml, Word (doc file) or pdf files

 ## Installation